-- 1. A copy of the permit, its limiting conditions, and dewatering plan is required to be kept on site at all times during dewatering operations by the lead contractor or site manager. - 2.
-At least 72 hours perior to initial dewatering, the Permittee shall contact the District to allow for a site visit to verify: - a.
-The water use accounting method used by the contractor and receive results of the calibration testing of the identified method, The location and design of the recharge trenches and on-site retention areas where dewatering water will be retained; - b.
-The location of monitoring facilities; 7 and, - c.
+- 1. A copy of the permit, its permit limiting conditions, and dewatering plan is required to be kept onsite at all times during dewatering operations by the lead contractor or site manager. - 2.
+At least 72 hours prior to initial dewatering, the Permittee shall contact the District to allow for a site visit to verify: - a.
+The location and design of the recharge trenches and onsite retention areas where dewatering water will be retained; - b.
+The location of monitoring facilities; and, - c.
 Other site-specific issues related to the protection of the resource or other existing legal users.

-Failure of the Permittee, or the Permittee's representative, to notify the District before dDewatering may commences will reault in enforcement action. upon written approval from the District that the preceding conditions have been satisfied as permitted.
+Failure of the Permittee, or the Permittee's representative, to notify the District before dewatering commences will result in enforcement action.

-If necessary, the District shall conduct a A site visit can be scheduled by contacting: (water use permitting staff member).
+If necessary, the District shall conduct a site visit.